Richard Codey: 2004 to 2006

 Codey appointed Mary Jane Cooper to be New Jersey's first-ever Inspector General, a position created to root out waste and mismanagement in government.
 Codey added $7 million in new funding to agencies devoted to public accountability, per the recommendations that resulted from an audit of state ethics codes that he commissioned.
 In March 2005, Codey cracked down on pay to play when he signed a law banning campaign contributions by businesses holding state contracts in several circumstances.

 As governor, Codey championed a bill to ban smoking from indoor spaces in the state, more money for stem cell research, increased funding for mental health, and sports.
 Codey created a task force to recommend ways to end steroid abuse in high school and college sports in the state.
 The task force established drug testing for high school athletes on teams that play in the championships, with the state paying for the drug testing program.
 He also successfully negotiated for MetLife Stadium, which was constructed jointly by the New York Giants and New York Jets.

 In December 2005, Codey announced he was not accepting a new state slogan recommended by the State Commerce Department, following a study by a marketing consultant, which was paid for by the state.
 He said he felt the slogan "We'll win you over" made the state seem desperate.
 Governor Codey openly solicited slogan suggestions from citizens and then choose five finalists, which he opened to a vote from the public.
 Days prior to leaving the governor's office, Codey announced the winner: "New Jersey: Come See for Yourself".

-Shortly before leaving office, Codey signed the first legislative moratorium on capital punishment enacted by any state in the nation.
+Shortly before leaving the governor's office, Codey signed the first legislative moratorium on capital punishment enacted by any state in the nation.
 The moratorium ended with the permanent ban of capital punishment by Codey's successor, Jon Corzine.

-As Corzine attended the swearing in of Bob Menendez as a U.S. Senator on January 18, 2006, in Washington, D.C., Codey spent part of his first day as former governor as the acting governor of the state.
+Codey served the remainder of McGreevey's unexpired term, remaining governor until January 17, 2006.